notofonts/noto-docs/src/descriptions/NotoSansSharada.md

-Noto Sans Sharada is a sanserif design for texts in the Sharada script.
+Noto Sans Sharada is a sans serif design for texts in the Sharada script.
 It contains 239 glyphs, 6 OpenType features, and supports 109 characters from 2 Unicode blocks.